Streamlinelv/cartbounty/readme.txt

 In case a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
 After this, the cart will be instantly updated if it is altered or an item is removed from the cart.

-If the user completes the checkout process and arrives on the "Thank you" page, the cart is removed from the abandoned cart table and the Checkout form fields are cleared.
+If a customer completes the checkout process and arrives on the WooCommerce "Thank you" page, the cart is removed from the abandoned cart table and the Checkout form fields are cleared.

 = When would a cart be considered as abandoned? =